 The hub based solution offered by PowerTap has been available for over 15 years and is available built into complete wheels, ranging from bombproof trainers to range topping aero racers, or as a hub alone, that you can have built into the wheel of your choice.
 For a long while, they offered the only cheaper but reliable alternative to SRM and, even with the new crop of competitors, are still holding their own.
 Along with affordability, their biggest plus is that swapping from bike to bike is as simple as changing a wheel.
 However the downside of this system is that you may have to train on an expensive racing wheel or race on a heavier and less highly performing training wheel.

 With strain gauges sited in the pedal spindles, Polar hit the pedal based system market first and, although the actual pedals were reasonably well received, a lack of ANT+ compatibility, a limited choice of head units, fiddly zip tie heavy installation and high price, led to limited take up.
-Polar have responded, updating to a Bluetooth Smart transmission system, simplifying their installation and also releasing a single sided Keo Power Essential system.
+Polar are still making a pedal based system, that does now offer ANT+ and Bluetooth compatibility but availability seems limited.

-Launched in autumn 2012, Stages Power place their strain gauges in the left side crank-arm and offer one of the most affordable power measurement solutions.
+Launched in autumn 2012, Stages Power really shifted the market goalposts with their left side only power meters.
 Their single-sided success has driven their competitors to release more affordable one-legged options.
 With power only measured on the left, full power numbers are achieved by assuming equal output from both legs and doubling up.
 Obviously this does open up the possibility for error in cases of significant imbalances but this shouldn’t affect the vast majority of riders and ride to ride data for the same rider should still be consistent.
-You are also limited to alloy cranks but, swapping from bike to bike, is a simple job if the cranks are similar.
-Reviews have been good, initial glitches solved by firmware updates and, with ANT+ and Bluetooth compatibility, you’ve a wide choice of head units.
+Having solved a few glitches in their first generation products, they now offer a reliable product range, covering all the common cranks available and including carbon.
+They have also released a dual sided power meter which they developed with Team Sky.

-ANT+ has become the standard across the industry and, apart from the Polar pedals, is supported by all the major power meter manufacturers.
-If you already own a compatible unit such as a Garmin, Mio or similar, you won’t need to factor a new head unit into your budget.
-Already offered by Stages, Bluetooth compatibility also allows you to use your smartphone as a head unit and makes firmware updates incredibly easy.
+ANT+ and Blutetooth have become the standards across the industry and are supported by all the major power meter manufacturers.
+If you already own a compatible unit such as a Garmin, Wahoo or similar, you won’t need to factor a new head unit into your budget.

 Simply riding with a power meter will not miraculously improve your cycling.
 To make the most of one, you need to understand how to analyse, interpret and apply the vast amounts of data it’ll give you.
 If you are unsure how to go about this, you may want to consider employing the services of a British Cycling Level 3 coach to help you out.
 TrainingPeaks provides comprehensive packages for training with power and, as a British Cycling partner, members receive a discount.